 6. Car phone charger: This is a necessity and something that you should keep in your car at all times.
 There is nothing worse than needing to call for help and having a dead phone battery.
 Without this you will be walking, my friend!

 7. Neck pillow: Long hours in the car means cramped bodies and necks.
 Make your journey a little more pleasant by bringing a neck pillow so you can snooze in the back when it’s not your turn to drive.
-This one by Lewis N. Clark is great because it can convert into a lumbar support pillow as well.
-My back feels better just thinking about it.

 8. Good tunes: This one is up for debate, because it’s guaranteed that everyone in the car will have differing opinions on what constitutes “good” tunes.
 My road trip rules are that the driver gets to pick the tunes.
 And when all else fails: headphones.